-This page contains Chapter 7 from
+This page contains the opening portion of Chapter 7 from

-Sustainable Superabundance: A universal transhumanist manifesto for the 2020s and beyond
+Sustainable Superabundance: A universal transhumanist invitation

-7. Abundant materials
+7. Towards abundant materials

 One key task that lies ahead is the development and refinement of technologies capable of providing everyone with sufficient material goods for a life of sustainable superabundance.

 Central to this task is the area of technology known as nanotechnology.
 Nanotechnology has particularly far-reaching implications – including new methods of manufacturing, new methods of repair, and new methods of recycling.
 These methods will boost the vitality and resilience, not only of individual humans, but of the material infrastructure within which we all operate.
 As a result, we’ll all be better protected.
 We’ll no longer need to worry about shortages, or about materials corroding, warping, or disintegrating.
 Thanks to nanotechnology, we’ll have plenty for all our needs.

 Nanotechnology is the deliberate systematic mechanical manipulation of matter at the nanoscale, that is, at dimensions of around one to a hundred nanometres.
 A nanometre (nm) is a billionth of a metre, that is, a millionth of a millimetre.
 For comparison, a human red blood cell is about 8000 nm in diameter.
 A small bacterium has width around 200 nm, whilst a small virus is around 30 nm.
 An individual amino acid is just under one nanometre in width, and a water molecule is around a quarter of a nanometre.
 Accordingly, nanotechnology operates at the scale of individual molecules.
 In particular, nanotechnology creates and utilises a rich set of nanoscale levers, shafts, conveyor belts, gears, pulleys, motors, and more.